-SCKC was established in 2000 and is a registered Australian charity with DGR and tax exemption status.
-Our organisation is volunteer based, with a small team of five part time employees.
+SCKC’s first camp was in January 2001 and is a registered Australian charity with DGR and tax exemption status.
+Our organisation is volunteer based, with a small team of time employees.

-In 2017, with the assistance of more than 500 dedicated volunteers, 400 children participated in camps.
+Most recently, with the assistance of more than 700 dedicated volunteers, 500 children participated in camps in one year.
 After a week enjoying activities that encourage fun and laughter, they left with fresh perspectives for dealing with their past, additional life skills for the present and much-needed hope for the future.

 Many children attending our camps live in foster care and often move from home to home.
 A significant number have endured difficult experiences and struggle with multiple issues.
 Almost all have counsellors or social workers.
 These children have been robbed of the opportunity to just be children, something that most of us take for granted.

-How we help children who need us most
+How we help children who need it most

 Inviting children to return to a Southern Cross Kids’ Camp year upon year enables us to build on the foundation of the previous years, continuing to develop their confidence, self-esteem, and trust in others.
 We provide the children with a positive event to look forward to, with many counting down the months from one camp to the next.
 Each child has one adult, called a Buddy, that is their leader for the week.
 This ensures they receive outstanding and undivided attention, which demonstrates value and worth to each child.